rod-trent/KQL_Zombie_Apocalypse/README.md

 ### 1. Download the Dataset

-1. Navigate to the [Releases](https://github.com/your-username/your-repo/releases) section of this repository (or the main repository page).
-2. Download the `ApocalypseLogs_Dataset.zip` file.
+1. Download the `ApocalypseLogs_Dataset.zip` file from this repository.
-3. Unzip the file to a local directory.
+2. Unzip the file to a local directory.
 You should see three CSV files:
    - `CampSupplies.csv`
    - `SurvivorCensus.csv`
    - `ZombieSightings.csv`